JoinColony/colonyNetwork/docs/_Docs_Glossary.md

 * A Worker - someone responsible for executing the task.

 ### Skills
-Skills are a global heirarchy of tags that can be assigned to any task.
+Skills are a global hierarchy of tags that can be assigned to any task.
 Tagging a task with a skill allows for a more granular account of the work a user completes to earn their reputation.

-The metaColony curates the heirarchy of global skill tags.
+The Meta Colony curates the hierarchy of global skill tags.

 ### Task
 A discrete unit of work which requires no further subdivision or delegation, and which can be evaluated as complete or incomplete based on some set of criteria.

 ### Token Issuance Rate
-The rate at which new native tokens are minted and made availabel to fund tasks.
+The rate at which new native tokens are minted and made available to fund tasks.
 A higher rate could result in an inflated supply and perhaps diminishing value per-token.

 ### Token Supply Ceiling
 An upper bound on the total supply of a token.